 ’24 Stories of Hope For Survivors of the Grenfell Tower Fire’ Kathy Burke 2018

-During our conference in May we heard from Cath Wakeman OBE who is a Trauma Practitioner and Director of the charity Imara
+During our conferences in May 2018 and September 2019 we heard from Cath Wakeman OBE who is a Trauma Practitioner and Director of the charity Imara.
+Her presentation can be viewed below and also via our YouTube channel.